jaeneungsim/cdk-cognito-user-pool-pattern/README.md

 ---

-**Note**: This is a demonstration pattern.
-For production use, review security settings, enable deletion protection, and customize permissions according to your specific requirements.
+**Important**: This is a demonstration pattern for learning purposes.
+The implementation prioritizes clarity and simplicity over production-ready features.
+For production deployment, implement proper security controls, stack separation, and environment-specific configurations as outlined in the Security Considerations section.